cafalchio/mea_analysis/README.md

     save_path : where the plots will be saved slice_name : slice name correspondent to the CSV row df_path : path to the csv file containing the treatment times in minutes

+### Todo:
+    *   compare spike times during and around seizures
+    *   re-cluster cells properties to detect inhibitory and excitatory neurons
+    *   transform the scripts in a package

 ### Requirements